Devonport High School for Boys

+The school catchment area draws boys from a wide area extending beyond Plymouth, with the numbers of boys being entitled to free school meals being well below average.
+The proportion of boys attending the school from minority ethnic groups is below the national average, although there are a number who speak English as an additional language.

 School history

 The school was founded by Alonzo Rider on Albert Road, Stoke, Devonport, on 16 January 1896 to meet the needs of boys in Devonport and the surrounding area who sought a career in the Royal Navy, as engineers and civil servants.
 In 1906, the Devonport Borough Council took over the school and over the next thirty years it continued to teach boys who came from the city or in by train from the Tamar Valley and Cornwall.
 Old Boys went on to careers both locally and nationally – and especially in the MoD.

 In 1941 the school was evacuated to Penzance because of World War II and in 1945 returned to the present site, the former Stoke Military Hospital on Paradise Road, which had been built in 1797.
 A book by former student and teacher Henry Whitfeld called A Torch in Flame, chronicles the history of the school from its founding to the death of headmaster Dr Cresswell in 1974.
 Since 1904, there has also been an annual school magazine made by pupils with the purpose of keeping students, parents and Old Boys informed about developments and information concerning the school, although this has never been well-publicised or documented.

+The school has held specialist Engineering status since 2002, and was awarded High Performing Secondary Schools for specialisms for languages in 2007 and Applied Learning in 2009.

+Overview

-Academic standards
+Academic attainment

 In 2002, the Department for Education and Skills (DfES) designated the school as one of the first four specialist engineering colleges in England.
 In 2006, it was judged to be a High Performing Specialist School (HPSS) and rebid successfully for a second 4-year period of Engineering Specialism.
 In April 2007, it took up a second specialism in languages.

 After the OFSTED inspection in October 2007, the school successfully gained redesignation for Engineering and, with its HPSS status re-affirmed, successfully applied a third specialism "Applied Learning" which commenced during 2009.
 This specialism encouraged subject teaching to make reference to relevance in the world of work.

 The school was inspected again in February 2011, and was designated as an "Outstanding" school, paving the way for the school's conversion to "Type Two" Academy Status in early March 2011, under the Coalition Government's Academy scheme.
 The school's academic performance can be assessed on the UK government's DfES website.